YeshYyyK/laptopbuyingguide/readme.md

 Intel 8th generation ULV CPUs are almost always power limited, and cannot perform to their potential. and there are only a few units that actually power them fully.
 Units that are powered decently are often unable to cool these CPUs.
 These are NOT meant to be '15W' CPUs; they are more or less nerfed i7 7700HQs.

-Furthermore, very few units are able to make use of an 8th generation ULV i7, the i7 8550U, and usually there is no reason to choose a i7 8550U over a i5 8250U, aside from potentially higher resale value(due to the 'i7' branding).
+Furthermore, very few units are able to make use of an 8th generation ULV i7, the i7 8550U, and usually there is no reason to choose a i7 8550U over a i5 8250U, aside from better IPC and potentially higher resale value(due to the 'i7' branding).

 A note on the i9 8950HK: There are very few units that will be able to cool this CPU *and* be able to overclock it.
 There is also a significant price gap for a comparatively small performance jump(without overclock); you are often paying for the 'i9' name.